How to Know if You Have Low Progesterone

 You can also test this yourself at home using Proov strips, which have you test your progesterone multiple days after ovulation leading up to your period to get a read on what your progesterone levels are like.
 This is really helpful, especially if you’re tyring to get pregnant and it’s really cost effective as well.

-It’s also important to be looking at both your labs AND the symptoms you’re experiencing.
+It’s also important to look at both your labs AND the symptoms you’re experiencing.
 This is the big difference between a conventional medical doctor and a naturopathic doctor or practitioner.

 So these are all the things I recommend keeping an eye on to help you get an idea of what’s going on.
 I know sometimes people are like, “Oh my gosh, I’ll just run and get this test and that’ll tell me what’s happening.”